TauferLab/NSDF-Tutorial-2025/hands-on/session II/README.md

 9. [Acknowledgments](#acknowledgments)

+## Running the Tutorial

+This tutorial can be executed in two different environments:

+- GitHub Codespaces – a cloud-based development environment that requires no local installation beyond a GitHub account.

+- Docker – a container-based approach that requires Git and Docker installed on your local machine.

+Choose one of the two options below based on your preferred setup.

 ## Prerequisites

 > :bulb: **Note:** These prerequisites are required to run the section 3 [Running the Tutorial with Docker](#running-the-tutorial-with-docker) if your not using docker please skip this section and continue with the section 2 [Running the Tutorial with GitHub Codespaces](#running-the-tutorial-with-github-codespaces)